 Since 1950, individual income taxes have been the primary source of revenue for the U.S. federal government.
-Together with payroll taxes (used to fund social programs like Social Security and Medicare), income taxes amount to roughly 80 percent of all federal revenue, and are the essential fuel on which our government runs.
+Together with payroll taxes (used to fund social programs like Social Security and Medicare), income taxes amount to more than 80 percent of all federal revenue, and are the essential fuel on which our government runs.

 The history of income taxes in the United States goes back to the Civil War, when Abraham Lincoln signed into law the nation’s first-ever tax on personal income to help pay for the Union war effort.
 After it was repealed a decade later, Congress tried again in 1894, enacting a flat rate federal income tax.
 But the U.S. Supreme Court ruled the tax unconstitutional the following year, because it didn’t take into account the population of each state.